aniruddha-2846/AI-Search-Algorithms/README.md

 		py mazegenerator.py 50 50

 	generates a random maze of size 50x50.
-	Alternatively, you could skip using the maze generator file and simply use one of the 10 different mazes provided in the maze folder.

 2. To run the program, open the command prompt from the folder and type: